Send me the plan!

 Download the 72 Hour Crisis Management Plan Here

-I am licensed to provide therapy and counseling services in the States of Alabama and Tennessee.
-This blog post does not replace professional help from a mental health provider and is meant for informational and educational purposes only.
-The information on this blog does not create a therapist-client relationship and I will not be held liable for any damages or losses caused by using the tips and actions shared on this blog.
+I am licensed to provide therapy and counseling services in Alabama and Tennessee.
+However, anyone can sign up for my newsletter and receive and/or purchase other resources to help you with your marriage.
+Also, this blog post does not replace professional help from a mental health provider and is meant for informational and educational purposes only.
+The information on this blog does not create a therapist-client relationship, and I will not be liable for any damages or losses arising from the use of the tips and actions shared on this blog.

 If your situation calls for medical attention or therapeutic intervention, seek the advice of a Licensed Physician or licensed mental health providers in good standing in your local area.
 Call 911 or go to your nearest Emergency Room if you are in a life threatening or emergent situation.
 Also, this information is not for those in abusive situations or dealing with someone engaged in criminal acts.
 If that has happened in your situation, call the authorities and create a safety and exit plan.
 You don’t have to stay in an unsafe or dangerous situation).